DIG-Kaust/MLgeoscience/docs/lectures/14_vae.md

 ## Variational AutoEncoders (VAEs)

-As the name implies, these networks take inspiration from the AutoEncoder networks that we have presented in the previous lecture.
+Variational AutoEncoders have been proposed by [Kingma and Welling](https://arxiv.org/abs/1312.6114) in 2013. in As the name implies, these networks take inspiration from the AutoEncoder networks that we have presented in the previous lecture.
 However, some small, yet fundamental changes are implemented to the network architecture as well as the learning process (i.e., loss function) to turn such family of networks from being able to perform dimensionality reduction to being generative models.